aragon/protocol/docs/6-external-interface/2-controller.md

     - **Term ID:** Identification number of the term querying the Court min active balance of
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Min active balance:** Minimum amount of juror tokens jurors have to activate to participate in the Court
+    - **Min active balance:** Minimum amount of guardian tokens guardians have to activate to participate in the Court

 #### 6.2.2.6.
 Config change term ID